arzam16/empty-sixty-five/README.md

             * [Output typical to Boot ROM and Preloader (UART1)](#output-typical-to-boot-rom-and-preloader-uart1)
             * [Output typical to U-Boot and Linux kernel (UART4)](#output-typical-to-u-boot-and-linux-kernel-uart4)
 <!--te-->

+## The state of MT65xx in mainline Linux kernel
+**Only basic hardware works**: CPU cores, generic interrupt controller, timer, UART, (sometimes) watchdog.

+There's **no clock driver** for these chipsets which is the most limiting factor as of now.
+With working clocks, it would be theoretically possible to bring this hardware to life:
+* MMC (internal memory and microSD card support)
+* I2C (implementing this will make a lot of devices work)
+* MIPI subsystem (display stuff)

+There's also **no GPIO and pinctrl** stuff for mt65xx.
+Unless you can write the drivers yourself, do not expect your mainlined device to be of any worth.

 ## Extracting information from the running device
 _It's implied your device has root and busybox, and is connected to your PC via ADB, and the shell is running_